The resources, tips & humbling advice on the path of entrepreneurship

 - A website theme: (this is how your website looks & flows) There are free and paid versions, and everyone agrees that you should make a one-time investment to buy a theme.
 The functionality is so much more flexible, and since it’s a paid product, the creator will most likely be making updates to it to keep it running smoothly.
 I bought my theme from Bluchic, and it’s beautiful!
 I also love supporting small business owners (it’s a husband & wife team)!

 - Website hosting: (this is making your website live & active online) This is where the experts disagree, there are lots of good places (a few bad ones too), and many program levels in each.
 Your choice depends on how much content (and how often) you’ll be putting on your site, and how fast you want your website to load.
-A common phrase touted in the online world that if your site takes longer than 3 seconds to load, you will lose a lot of viewers, and no one wants that!

 I have hosting through Siteground and have had nothing but great experiences with their product and am super impressed with their level of customer service!
 I am non-techy by nature, so I have used their online support quite a bit and have been impressed with each and every person that helped me!

 - Email service provider: You need a way to communicate with potential clients, so you need this service.
 Trust me; you don’t want to use a Gmail account if you want your business to seem professional or be taken seriously.
 I’m sorry, it’s true, we’re judgers by nature, and an email of firstname.lastname@example.org just won’t cut it.